 As noted in the chapter text, scenario classification was based on probabilistic temperature outcomes assessed using the AR5 assessment of composition, forcing and climate response.
 These were represented within the MAGICC model (Meinshausen et al., 2009, 2011a) which was used in the same setup as AR5 WGIII analyses.
-As discussed in Chapter 2, Section 2.2, updates in geophysical understanding would alter such results were they incorporated within MAGICC, though central outcomes would remain well within the probability distribution of the setup used here (see Section 2.SM.1.1).
+As discussed in Section 2.2, updates in geophysical understanding would alter such results were they incorporated within MAGICC, though central outcomes would remain well within the probability distribution of the setup used here (see Section 2.A.1).

-Table 2.SM.12: Geophysical characteristics of mitigation pathways derived at median peak temperature and at the end of the century (2100).
+Table 2.A.12: Geophysical characteristics of mitigation pathways derived at median peak temperature and at the end of the century (2100).
 Geophysical characteristics of overshoot for mitigation pathways exceeding 1.5°C is given in the last two columns.
 Overshoot severity is the sum of degree warming years exceeding 1.5°C over the 21st century.
-NA indicates that no mitigation pathways exhibit the given geophysical characteristics.
-Radiative forcing metrics are: total anthropogenic radiative forcing (RF all), CO2 radiative forcing (RF CO2), and non-CO2 radiative forcing (RF non CO2).
-Cumulative CO2 emissions until peak warming or 2100 are given for submitted and harmonized IAM outputs and are rounded at the nearest 10 GtCO2.
-Values show: median (25th to 75th percentile) across scenarios. "inf" indicates that net zero is not reached before 2100.
-Scenarios with year-2010 Kyoto-GHG emissions outside the range assessed by IPCC AR5 WGIII are excluded.
+NA indicates that no mitigation pathways exhibits the given geophysical characteristics.
+Radiative forcing metrics are: total anthropogenic radiative forcing (RFall), CO2 radiative forcing (RFCO2), and non-CO2 radiative forcing (RFnonCO2).
+Cumulative CO2 emissions until peak warming or 2100 are given for submitted (Subm.) and harmonized (Harm.)
+IAM outputs and are rounded at the nearest 10 GtCO2.